 Let’s check Venice 1 day itinerary with beautiful things to do in Venice Italy.
 Save this Venice trip planner.

 Day Trip To Venice – Venice in one day Itinerary.

 One of the most visited places in the world as it is built on a small island that is adjoining more than 100 small islands, surrounded by the Adriatic Sea.
 All these islands can be accessed by water taxis, Gondola boats, or while crossing bridges on foot.

 Hotels- Day Trip To Venice – Venice in one day

 When to visit Venice | Weather in Venice

 Historical Venice – Venice In One Day

-During the Middle Ages, Venice was having flourishing trade and was a major trade center in Europe.
-Being an important financial center Venice has many beautiful historical buildings, great sense of art & culture.
-Due to strict rules of restoration, the layout and structure of Venice are preserved till date and no modification can be done here.
+During the Middle Ages, Venice flourished and was a major trade center in Europe.
+Being an important financial center Venice has many beautiful historical buildings great sense of art & culture.
+Due to strict rules of restoration, the layout and structure of Venice are preserved to date, and no modification can be done here.
 That is why visiting Venice is like Walking into the past.

 Venice is divided into six zones – The Main San Marco Zone surrounding the Grand Canal.
 Then comes the artisan areas of San Polo near Rialto Bridge.
-The outer zones are home of Ghetto and other popular places.
-Other than this city island you can also visit nearby islands like Murano, Burano, Torcello, Lido, and San Giorgi Maggiore.
+The outer zones are home to the Ghetto and other famous places.
+Other than this city island, you can also visit nearby islands like Murano, Burano, Torcello, Lido, and San Giorgi Maggiore.

 Day Tour in Venice – What To Do In Venice In 1 Day